kampersanda/succinctrits/README.md

 # succinctrits
 This library provides succinct Rank/Select data structures on trits (i.e., ternary digits).
 A vector consisting of n values from {0,1,2} is stored in 1.6n bits of space, which is close to the theoretically-optimal space usage of 1.57n bits [1].
-The Rank/Select data structures are implemented in 0.32n additional bits of space in a similar manner to traditional approaches for bit arrays (e.g., [2]).
+The Rank/Select data structures are implemented in 0.32n additional bits of space in a similar manner to traditional approaches for bit vectors (e.g., [2]).

 The trit-vector implementation is based on Fischer's implementation in [3].